The issue

 0 bird species

-HAVE THEIR HOME HERE, NEXT TO COUNTLESS OTHER SPECIES
+HAVE THEIR HOME HERE, NEXT TO COUNTLESS OTHER NATIVE SPECIES

 Share this